Do You Plan to Open a Business in Glendale, California?

 - Name and contact information of the property owner

-- What the current use of your business property is, and what you proposed to use it as for your business
+- What the current use of your business property is, and how you propose to use it for your business

 - Square footage